Hey Mama (David Guetta song): Commercial performance

-The song peaked at number eight on the Billboard Hot 100, becoming Guetta's sixth top 10 in the US, also making Minaj's 12, Afrojack's second since Pitbull's "Give Me Everything", and Rexha's first as a singer but her second as a writer after the number one Billboard Hot 100 hit "The Monster" by Eminem featuring Rihanna.
+The song peaked at number eight on the Billboard Hot 100, becoming Guetta's sixth top 10 in the US, also making Minaj's twelve, Afrojack's second since Pitbull's "Give Me Everything", and Rexha's first as a singer but her second as a writer after the number one Billboard Hot 100 hit "The Monster" by Eminem featuring Rihanna.
 It spent six weeks in the top 10 of the Billboard Hot 100 chart.
 "Hey Mama" spent five weeks within the top 10 of the UK Singles Chart.
 The song rose to number 10 and remained there for four weeks until it peaked at number nine.
 It peaked at number two in the UK R&B Chart.

 Music video

 The official video (directed by John Ryan) was released on 19 May 2015.
 The video begins with Guetta walking through a desert with a group of people to find a machine inside the box.
 Scenes of a holographic Minaj intercut the video while other scenes include other people being shrouded in curtains and dancing while during the chorus, Guetta and the others are seen driving in their vehicles through the desert.
 During the chorus and bridge, everyone dances while Minaj raps.
 Meanwhile, a screen plays various clips of natural scenes, such as bolts of lightning and a swarm of sharks swimming.
 The video ends with people walking through and sitting around a neon heart light and one last shot of the holographic Minaj, before cutting to Guetta standing in the desert.
 Afrojack also appears in the video.

-As of August 2019, the video has received over 1.4 billion views.
+As of June 2025, the video has received over 1.6 billion views.
 It is Guetta's and Rexha's most viewed video, and Minaj's fourth.

 Live performances

 On 17 May 2015, Guetta and Minaj performed the song for the first time on 2015 Billboard Music Awards along with "The Night Is Still Young".
-On 30 May 2015, Minaj and Rexha also performed the song together for the first time on the iHeartRadio Summer Pool Party 2015 in Las Vegas, joined by Guetta on stage.
+Thirteen days later, Minaj and Rexha also performed the song together for the first time on the iHeartRadio Summer Pool Party 2015 in Las Vegas, joined by Guetta on stage.